 It’s never too late to re-wire your nervous system

 Apply the science of bioplasticity to your daily recovery

 What is Brain Changer?

-Brain Changer is a set of tools that will help you put pain science into practice so you can de-sensitize your nervous system and get back to doing the things you love.
-The tools are designed to be used in a daily program and can be accessed from your phone, tablet and computer through our App.
+Retrain your nervous system and get back to doing the things you love.
+Brain Changer is a set of tools that will help you put pain science into practice.
+Use the tools via your phone, tablet and computer with our App.
 Not into computers?
 You can still use key parts of the program with our set of physical card decks.

 The Brain Changer program gives you the scaffold and structure to apply the science behind: